 The team at Berger Law is dedicated to unpacking the complex home invasion laws.
 To best protect your liberty, you need to acquire meticulous legal counsel.

 Unlike other firms in the area, Berger Law only takes criminal defense cases.
-Alex Berger is an effective trial lawyer.
-He is aggressive and fights tooth-and-nail for his clients.
-His dynamic team of assistants are passionate for justice, including a private investigator who will ensure no stone is left unturned.
+Our firm is aggressive and fights tooth and nail for its clients.
+Our dynamic team of assistants is passionate about justice, including a private investigator who will ensure no stone is left unturned.

 Do not hesitate to schedule a free consultation.
 Your freedom depends on it.